 The U.S. Bureau of Labor Statistics (BLS) reported a median annual salary of $65,470 for registered nurses (a category that includes nurse practitioners) in 2012.
 Hospitals, physicians' offices, and home health care services were the most common employers of RNs at that time, though their highest-paying industries included wholesale electronic markets, ground passenger transportation and the executive branch of the federal government.
 Location-wise, nurses in California, Hawaii and Massachusetts earned the highest salaries in 2012, according to the BLS, with average wages ranging from around $83,000-$94,000 per year.

 Related to Licensed Nurse Practitioner: Job Description, Duties and Requirements

 - Recently Updated

-Online pediatric nurse practitioner programs are available through master's degrees and post-master's certificate...
+Online pediatric nurse practitioner programs can lead to master's degrees and post-master's certificates.
+Nurses in these...